 Previously, the Royal Society Pfizer Africa Academies Programme provided training, mentoring and project support to develop and strengthen national science academies in Ghana, Tanzania and Ethiopia in partnership with Network of African Science Academies (NASAC).

-Supporting research consortia
+Supporting excellent research and researchers

 Advice for policy makers

 Many of our policy projects tackle issues relevant to Africa.
-We promote evidence-based policymaking through our global partnerships and support of the The World Academy of Sciences (TWAS).
+We promote evidence-based policymaking through our global partnerships and support of The World Academy of Sciences (TWAS).

 Improving access to journals